Evan Maurice Wolfe

 Evan Maurice Wolfe (November 5, 1922 – May 1, 2009) was a car dealer and political figure in British Columbia.
 He represented Vancouver Centre from 1966 to 1972 and Vancouver-Little Mountain from 1975 to 1983 in the Legislative Assembly of British Columbia as a Social Credit member.

 He was born in Edmonton, Alberta, the son of Frank J. Wolfe, and was educated at the University of Alberta.
 He served in the Royal Canadian Air Force during World War II.
 In 1945, Wolfe married Phyllis Jeanne.
 He was defeated when he ran for reelection to the assembly in 1972.
-Wolfe served in the provincial cabinet as Minister of Finance and as Provincial Secretary.
+Wolfe served in the provincial cabinet as Minister of Finance, Minister of Deregulation, and as Provincial Secretary and Minister of Government Services.
 He died in 2009.

 Wolfe also curled, and represented British Columbia at the 1959 Macdonald Brier.